NajiElKotob/Blazor-TodoList/TodoListAPI/readme.txt

 Using dotnet ef commands from the .NET CLI, such as dotnet ef migrations add, dotnet ef database update, and more.
 Scaffolding a DbContext from an existing database via the CLI.

+2. Scaffolding
-Scaffold-DbContext "Server=.;Database=TodoList;Trusted_Connection=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models
+Scaffold-DbContext "Server=.;Database=TodoList;Trusted_Connection=True;TrustServerCertificate=True;" Microsoft.EntityFrameworkCore.SqlServer -OutputDir Models